 No. No fund-based / non-fund based facilities are allowed to be availed against the security of balances held in EEFC accounts.

-Total amount accrued/credited in the EEFC account during a month should be utilized before the end of the succeeding month.
+The total amount accrued/credited in the EEFC account during a month should be utilized before the end of the succeeding month.
 If not, the remaining amount needs to be converted into INR latest by the last day of the succeeding month.

 Example: Total funds credited in EEFC account during Aug 2018 should be converted into Rupees on or before 30th Sep 2018 after adjusting for utilized amount during the period.

 Yes.
-It is allowed but once the amount is withdrawn in INR, it cannot be converted into again into foreign currency and re-credit to the EEFC account.
-Otherwise, the purpose of EEFC account will get defeated.
+It is allowed but once the amount is withdrawn in INR, it cannot be converted again into foreign currency and re-credit to the EEFC account.
+Otherwise, the purpose of the EEFC account will get defeated.

 - Inward remittance received through normal – Yes